Tochibee/WebView2Feedback/specs/StatusBarMessagesRequested.md

     that isn't necessary to understand the purpose and usage of the API.
     For example, implementation details or links to other resources.
 -->
+See here for more details about the Status bar: <a href="https://www.computerhope.com/jargon/s/statusbar.htm">Here</a>